top of page

 You've likely heard that making an intimate relationship function takes a lot of work.
 Close relationships are a main component of life that can significantly benefit our well-being and satisfaction in other facets of life beyond the relationship itself.
 When your intimate relationships aren't working, you likely experience profound distress and can feel stuck and hopeless.
 You may think that you are not supposed to need help with your relationship and worry that working with someone will detract from privacy and intimacy.
 You may also find yourself repeating patterns you saw your parents or loved ones fall into.
 Couples therapy has helped many people.
 It is work, but the benefits can be immense.

-Any person who works with couples could tell you that no two pairings are alike, including their diverse goals and motivations for beginning counselling.
+Any clinician who works with couples could tell you that no two pairings are alike, including their diverse goals and motivations for beginning counselling.
 People seek out couples therapy for premarital counselling, gay couples therapy, relationships including a person identifying as genderqueer, trans or nonbinary, people in open relationships, parent couples, childless by choice relationships and couples struggling with infertility, including social infertility, couples negotiating differences in their relationship and many other contexts.
 Some couples start therapy in response to a crisis, and some in hopes of preventing one.
 Some people start treatment after a few dates, and others after 30+ years of marriage or to separate in a way that feels as peaceful as possible to minimize the difficulty for themselves and their families and community.

 Couples need help transitioning to new roles and identities, to parenthood, new jobs, new cities, retirement, disabilities, or high-conflict circumstances, including infidelity.
 Couples therapy implies two people, but people in polyamorous relationships can benefit from working with an appropriate relationship therapist.
 For this blog, I will use the term couples therapy to denote therapy between individuals that are romantically, emotionally and connected through some form of committed relationship while acknowledging the limitation of the term.